What Is Continuous Availability?

 Active-active: An active-active solution deploys two or more active servers to improve scalability and provide high availability.
 In active-active deployments, all instances handle requests concurrently.
 When an entire domain or site fails, transactions can be recovered by an active server in a different domain either collocated in the same site or on a different site.

 Active-passive: An active-passive solution involves setting up and pairing a standby site at a geographically different location with an active (production) site.
-The standby site may have equal or fewer services and resources compared to the production site.
+The standby site may have equal or fewer services and resources compared to the production site, although Oracle recommends configuring symmetrical topology and capacity at both production and standby sites.
+Having different number of nodes or capacity can cause inconsistencies at the functional and performance levels..
 Application data, metadata, configuration data, and security data are replicated periodically to the standby site.
 The standby site is normally in a passive mode; it is started when the production site is not available.
 This model is usually adopted when the two sites are connected over a WAN, and network latency does not allow clustering across the two sites.

 WebLogic Server cluster: A Weblogic Server cluster is a collection of WebLogic Server server instances running simultaneously and working together to provide increased scalability and reliability.
 In a cluster, most resources and services are deployed identically to each Managed Server, enabling failover and load balancing.